A Systematic Analysis of Higher Education on Software Engineering in the Netherlands: Findings per Knowledge Area ( )

 Some of the analysed courses take a perspective that goes beyond pure software, and they enter the field of information systems.
 While software architecture is a core topic in SE, architectural design is also a prominent activity for other design artifacts.
 This is visible, for example, in the following courses: \SBIS\ (\UL), \ICTA\ (\UL), \AIS\ (\UT), and \DA\ (\VU).

-The word cloud reveals that, in addition to the obvious keywords `architecture', `software architecture', `software', `system', and the aforementioned `design', the following most prominent topic is that of `requirement'.
+The second column of \autoref{tab:top-words-1} highlights that, in addition to the obvious keywords `architecture', `software architecture', `software', `system', and the aforementioned `design', the following most prominent topic is that of `requirement'.
 This witnesses the relationship between the two knowledge areas~\cite{nuseibeh2001weaving}.
 Other frequent terms are `concern', `stakeholder', `quality', `structure'.
 These clearly denote key terms in the field such as stakeholders' concerns, architecture as a structure, and quality aspects.

+\finding{While equally covered overall, the \req KA is covered both at the \bachelor and \master level, while the \arch KA is mainly included in \master level courses, indicating that this KA is probably seen as a more advanced topic by curriculum designers.
+This is in line with observations that teaching this KA is difficult~\cite{galster2016makes}.}